Screencap © 2014 Disney Enterprises.

-Hero 6, which opens this weekend, and I’m not being insensitive to the cost of movie tickets when I say it's worth the price of admission all by itself.
+The new animated Disney feature Big Hero 6 opens this weekend.
+I’m not being insensitive to the cost of movie tickets when I say the six-minute animated short that precedes it, “Feast”, is worth the price of admission all by itself.

 Luckily, Big Hero 6 is good enough that you don’t really have to test that premise,

-Kindred Posts: Curls on Film • 42 Favorites: #10 • Hounds and Fury
+Related: 42 Favorites: #10 • Hounds and Fury • Cold Hands, Warm Hearts